kisudsoe/personal_analysis/README.md

-# Let's talk about cost of AWS EC2
+# Let's talk about what is cost-effective service in AWS EC2

 Written by Seungsoo Kim